fbpx

 Posts

-How to Calculate Attrition and Keep Your Talent Around for Longer
+How To Calculate Attrition and Keep Your Talent Around for Longer

 Dealing with attrition and turnover is an unfortunate reality every industry has to face.
 But just because it happens doesn’t mean there’s nothing you can do about it.
 In this article, we’ll discuss how to calculate attrition and turnover, the cost of losing employees, and what you can do to reduce your attrition rates.